-As a trial attorney for more than a decade, Jody K. Reich has tried and arbitrated hundreds of cases in state and federal courts.
+As a trial attorney for over 15 years, Jody K. Reich has tried and arbitrated hundreds of cases in state and federal court.
 While Jody represents a wide variety of clients,

 in estate planning, probate and business